Millennials have debt on their minds. And it’s not just student loans.

 Credit card debt is the most prevalent form of debt for millennials, according to a recent survey conducted by NBC News/GenForward.

 Carrying high credit card balances also impacts your credit score.
 A portion of your credit score is calculated based on your debt-to-credit ratio.
 That means the more of your available credit you use, the lower your score will be.
-The fastest way to raise your credit score and improve your financial health is to pay down credit card debt.
+If you’re wondering how to improve your credit score, paying off credit card debt is the fastest way to do so.

 Paying off credit card debt is no small feat, especially if your cards have high interest rates.
-Everyone’s situation is different, however, for some, a personal loan could be a good option with two positive effects: You can use a personal loan to pay down credit card debt and improve your credit score.
+Everyone’s situation is different, however, for some, a personal loan could be a good option with two positive effects: You can use a personal loan to pay off credit cards and improve your credit score.
+Learn how to pay off debt using a personal loan.

 Fifth Third offers personal loans between $2,000 and $50,000.
 Unlike a student loan, car loan or mortgage, these funds need not be used for a specific purchase.
 You can put the funds from a personal loan towards anything you want — such as consolidating credit card debt.